Editor's note: This article was originally published in 2020 and some of the data points in the article have been updated since.

-4. Automate manual tasks
+4. Secure mainframes better by automating manual tasks

-We believe that it is better to rely on a a commercial solution that ensures seamless migration from FTP or in-house SFTP to commercial SFTP without breaking your existing file transfers or requiring manual changes to scripts.
+We believe that it is better to rely on a commercial solution that ensures seamless migration from FTP or in-house SFTP to commercial mainframe SFTP without breaking your existing file transfers or requiring manual changes to scripts.

 We also think your admin should have direct access to the operating system data sets without having to stage them.
-Just like z/OS does heavy-lift data processing, we’ve believe in a solution that does all the hard work for your IT staff – whether or not they are mainframe gurus.
+Just like z/OS does heavy-lift data processing, we believe in a solution that does all the hard work for your IT staff – whether or not they are mainframe gurus.

-5. Seamless communication with distributed platforms
+5. Seamless and secure mainframe communication with distributed platforms

-This means that you can send a JCL scripts from Windows or Linux to the commercial SFTP solution which in turn puts them into processing in job entry subsystems (JES) without hiccups.
+This means that you can send JCL scripts from Windows or Linux to the commercial SFTP solution which in turn puts them into processing in job entry subsystems (JES) without hiccups.
 Alternatively, z/OS can send datasets to Windows and Linux - and all the character and newline conversions are automatically correct.